 Kristine Hoover, Ed.D.

 Director, Gonzaga Center for the Study of Hate

 Associate Professor, Department of Organizational Leadership

 About the Director

 Dr. Kristine F. Hoover is an Associate Professor in the Master of Arts in Organizational Leadership program at Gonzaga University.
 She came to Gonzaga in 2009, drawn by its Catholic, Jesuit, Humanistic mission.
-Her service as director of the Institute of Hate Studies began in the spring of 2016.
+Her service as director of the Center for the Study of Hate began in the spring of 2016.
 Academic Vice President Patricia Killen and Associate Academic Vice President Ron Large of Religious Studies say the institute is unique, adding value to conversations on hate through research and teaching.

 Dr. Hoover earned a Master of Business Administration, Master of Organization Development, and Doctorate in Leadership Studies degrees from Bowling Green State University.
 Her research in applied ethics, diversity, and service learning has been published in the Journal of Business Ethics, Personnel Review, and the Organization Development Journal and has been presented at the International Leadership Association (ILA) and the Annual Colleagues in Jesuit Business Education (CJBE) conferences.
 She is concerned with questions regarding language and images that organizations use to shape the inclusion and dignity of people, a dynamic that can create hate or respect through the power of self-worth, social identity, and economic opportunity.